novak-as/gimp-plugin-layers-combinator/README.md

 Copy both files to the default GIMP scripts directory (`C:\Users\<username>\AppData\Roaming\GIMP\2.10\scripts` or `C:\Program Files\GIMP 2\share\gimp\2.0\scripts`)

+**OR**

+Check official documentation at https://docs.gimp.org/en/install-script-fu.html

 ## How to use

 ### 1. Tools/Create all possible tiles
 ---

-Will generate all possible combinations based on setup of initial image
+Will generate all possible combinations based on setup of the initial image

 Expected layers structure:
 ```